icosane/vervain/README.md

 # About
-Win32 app for modeling dynamic systems and using image recognition for detecting sync.
+Win32 app for modeling dynamic systems and using image recognition for detecting synchronization.

 # How to use